 5. Connecting Flights Schedule Mistakes

 This one can be a real nuisance.
 You can’t find a direct flight and you have to find a connecting flight, but there’s not enough buffer time between the two.
 You end up missing the flight, or sweating really hard, and almost missing the flight.
 The latter happened to me, despite already being a seasoned traveler.
 If you have to do this, it’s important to have proper insurance that will have your back when things go south.
-In six years of traveling, my go-to choice is always World Nomads.
+In six years of traveling, my go-to choice is always SafetyWing.

 6. The Cheaper Airport Mistake